Quantcast

 For medium to large dogs, half a tablespoon twice a day is okay now and then.

-If you plan to use peanut butter as a treat while training your dog, opt for low-calorie varieties with fewer added sweeteners to limit their calorie intake during the day.
+If you plan to use peanut butter as a treat while training your dog, opt for low-calorie varieties and serve it in tiny smears on a lick mat or inside a toy.
+That way, your pup gets the reward without piling on extra calories.

 Recommended Brands for Your Dog